svin24/svin24.github.io/content/blog/The-next-chat-app.md

 respective users, which distributes ownership, responsibility, and governance within the community at large, making the system less vulnerable to all kinds of issues.
 You need to be prepared to relinquish control to the community.
-Signal wasn't, and has had problems ranging from 502 Server Gone errors and from 404 Ethics Not Found errors, both of which are solved by federation.
+Signal wasn't, and has had problems ranging from 502 Server Gone errors to 404 Ethics Not Found errors, both of which are solved by federation.

 [^1]: Even if that ecosystem is "moving".
 Ugh.